oddstream/gosol/README.md

 ## Other features

-* Unlimited undo
+* Unlimited undo, without penalty.
+Also, you can restart a deal without penalty.
-* Bookmarking positions
+* Bookmarking positions (really good for games like Freecell or Simple Simon)
 * Scalable and retro card designs
 * Movable card highlighting (the more useful a move looks, the more the card gets highlighted)
-* Statistics (including percent compete and streaks - streaks are great)
+* Statistics (including percent complete and streaks - streaks are great)
-* Cards spin prettily when you complete a game
+* Cards spin and flutter when you complete a game, so you feel rewarded and happy
 * Slightly randomized sounds
+* Automatic saving of games in progress

 A lot a features have been tried and discarded, in order to keep the game (and player) focused.
 Weniger aber besser, as [Dieter Rams](https://en.wikipedia.org/wiki/Dieter_Rams) taught us.
 Just because a feature *can* be implemented, does not mean it *should* be.

 ## TODO

-* Figure out why the touch interface isn't working properly
+* Get it working on Android
 * I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.

 ## Live playable version

 There's a live WASM version [here](https://oddstream.games/gosol/gosol.html).
-(Currently an 8 MByte download, I must get that down.)
+(Currently an 12.8 MByte download, I must get that down.)

 ## Acknowledgements